AnyChart/docs.anychart.com/Gauges/Pointers_and_Data.md

 {sample}BCT\_Pointers-and-Data\_Marker\_06{sample}

-###Needle
+###Needle Pointer

-Let's now look at the needles - the most common pointer used with Gauges.
+A needle is the most common pointer used with circular gauges.
+That is how it is added:

 ```
 //needle